hahwul/urx/README.md

 ## Features

-- Fetch URLs from multiple sources (Wayback Machine, Common Crawl, OTX)
+* Fetch URLs from multiple sources in parallel (Wayback Machine, Common Crawl, OTX)
-- Process multiple domains concurrently
-- Filter results by file extensions or patterns
+* Filter results by file extensions, patterns, or predefined presets (e.g., "no-image" to exclude images)
-- Use presets (predefined filter sets) for convenience (like "no-image" to exclude all image-related extensions)
-- Multiple output formats (plain, JSON, CSV)
+* Support for multiple output formats: plain text, JSON, CSV
-- Output to console or file
+* Output results to the console or a file, or stream via stdin for pipeline integration
-- Support for reading domains from stdin (pipeline integration)
-- URL testing capabilities (status checking, link extraction)
+* URL Testing:
+  * Filter and validate URLs based on HTTP status codes and patterns.
+  * Extract additional links from collected URLs

 ![Preview](./docs/images/preview.jpg)